 During the reporting period, the JSAs have continued to liaise with Clients and intermediaries (such as Investment Managers and IFAs) by a range of different methods.
 This has included issuing mass communications by post or email, operating the Website and maintaining a dedicated email address and telephone line for Client queries.

-During the report period post, telephone and email campaigns have been continued and supplemented as detailed at Section 4.3 above.
+During the report period post, telephone and email campaigns have been continued and supplemented.
+Of particular note was additional circulars and outbound telecoms to: